estellel-github/todo-app-webpack/README.md

 - State Management: Keeping track of application state, such as the active project or the tasks list, became increasingly complex as the app grew.
 This led to a higher chance of bugs and harder debugging.
 - Code Readability: With the frequent need to query and update DOM elements manually, the codebase became cluttered and harder to maintain.

+Additionally, keeping all the core of my application in index.ts initially was not a flexible approach, which showed me the benefits of smaller modules to have separation of concerns, more clarity, and better maintainability.
+I couldn't refactor into smaller modules at the time due to wanting to move on to the rest of the curriculum, but it was definitely a required improvement for this project.

 While very challenging, this was a great hands-on learning opportunity.
-It developed my knowledge of vanilla JS/TS but also made me very ready and eager to start learning about frameworks.
+It developed my knowledge of JS but also made me very ready and eager to learn more about frameworks and practice this kind of project in them.

 ---